AccelByte/extend-event-handler-go/README.md

 3. A published `AGS` Store.
 Take a note of the `item id` which is to be granted after a user in a certain namespace successfully logged in.

 ## Setup

+To be able to run the sample event handler, you will need to follow these setup steps.

 1. Create a docker compose `.env` file by copying the content of [.env.template](.env.template) file.
 2. Fill in the required environment variables in `.env` file as shown below.